 Paint MDF Furniture And Hide The Bubbles

-Got poofs and bubbles on your furniture?
-It must be made of MDF and it must have gotten wet at one time or another.
-Did you know you can paint MDF furniture?
+You can paint MDF Furniture even if it has poofs and bubbles?
+The poofs, bubbles, and raised areas means it must have gotten wet at one time or another.
+Did you know you can make those bubbles disappear or hide them?
 The procedure is pretty simple.
 I can walk you through it step by step.

-You should sand any bubbled areas, prime with a good primer, paint with latex paint, and add a stencil design to mask damaged areas.
+You should sand any bubbled areas, prime with a good primer, and paint with latex paint.
+Add a stencil design if needed to help mask the damaged areas.
 The complete process is shown in detail below.

 How To Paint MDF Furniture